Food case studies

 Grants from the CCF in 2008 and 2009 enabled Northmavine Community Development Company (NCDC), Shetland to design and install of a network of weatherproof Polytunnels, meeting community demand to grow local produce.
 Rebranded as Polycrubs, these robust structures have since been sold across Scotland and internationally by NCDC's trading arm nortenergy Ltd, who won the Shetland Environmental Award for green credentials displayed.
 Further investment has been secured from Highlands and Islands Enterprise to expand the Polycrub business.

-St Paul's Youth Forum are helping the community of Blackhill to reduce their carbon emissions through their Blackhill's Growing, Cycling and Cooking project.
+St Paul's Youth Forum helped the community of Blackhill to reduce their carbon emissions through their Blackhill's Growing, Cycling and Cooking project.
 We were pleased to hear more about the project from Mel Hall and Joe Lowitt when they presented at the 2018 Climate Challenge Fund Food Gathering held at the Ecology Centre, Fife.

 Sharing Skills - Low Carbon Living